Welcome to what was Paul & Elizabeth

 The Family Tree of Part Three of the History is very small and covers the Youghall branch of the family in the 16th & 17th Centuries.

-We have included a page with link to other sites some of which may interest you if you are interested in Cop(p)ingers or genealogy or both.
+We have included some contributed photos and page with link to other sites some of which may interest you if you are interested in Cop(p)ingers or genealogy or both.
 While we are talking about links if you are interested in the Cop(p)inger Coats of Arms at the top of this page clicking on any one of them will take you to the chapter in the Family History dedicated to Coats of Arms.
 Please don't expect to find that any of them belong to you.
 Coats of Arms were granted to individuals and not to families so you would know if you had one!

 If you have discovered this web site by chance or been pointed towards it because you are a Cop(p)inger or are descended from a Cop(p)inger we would love to hear from you at our e-mail address below.